 “Lay them away on the hill side/along with the brave and the bold/Inscribe their names on the role [sic] of fame/in letters of purest gold.”
 The Ulster Tower at Thiepval commemorates the WWI dead of the 36th (Ulster) Division.
 The words, however, come from a song about James Daly, who was executed by firing squad for taking part in a 1920 mutiny of the Connaught Rangers in India in protest of the activities of the Black and Tans.
+Above (and below – not shown) are the insignia and names of UVF volunteers from UVF South Belfast 2nd battalion – see Lay Them Away On The Hill Side.
 On the side of The Hideout, Pine Street.

 Click to enlarge (to 2250 x 1500)